anguyen-22/Timing-Lab/README.md

 # Timing-Lab

-A project that measures and compares the timings of sorting AI including merge sort, selection sort, and insertion sort.
+A project that measures and compares the timings of sorting AI such as merge sort, selection sort, and insertion sort.